Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 Optional:

 - `conditions` (Attributes) A token will only be exchanged when it matches all these criteria.
-To exchange tokens issued by a different issuer, `conditions` must not be defined.
+To exchange tokens issued by a different issuer, `conditions` must not be defined -- every token from that issuer is exchanged unconditionally, since a foreign-issued token that isn't exchanged can never pass normal verification against the target issuer anyway.
 In contrast, to exchange tokens issued by the target issuer itself, `conditions` must be defined. (see [below for nested schema](#nestedatt--config--token_exchange--subject_token_issuers--conditions))
 - `issuer` (String) Tokens of whose iss claim matches this value will be exchanged.
 Not Null
 - `jwks_uri` (String) An explicit JWKS endpoint for this issuer.
 This field should be left empty when this issuer is the same as the target issuer.
 It is only used when `verify_signature` is `true`.
 When set, Kong fetches the signing keys from this URI directly instead of using OIDC Discovery.
 - `verify_signature` (Boolean) When true, Kong cryptographically verifies the signature of the incoming subject token before exchanging it.
+Defaults to `false` for backward compatibility, which skips this local check; the token exchange request to the issuer still validates the subject token itself, so this is defense in depth, not the only safeguard.
 This field should be left empty or set to `false` when this issuer is the same as the target issuer.
-Defaults to `false` for backward compatibility.
 Default: false

 <a id="nestedatt--config--token_exchange--subject_token_issuers--conditions"></a>
 ### Nested Schema for `config.token_exchange.subject_token_issuers.conditions`

 Optional:

-- `has_audience` (List of String)
+- `has_audience` (List of String) Audience values that must all be present in the token, matched against `audience_claim`.
-- `has_scopes` (List of String)
+- `has_scopes` (List of String) Scope values that must all be present in the token, matched against `scopes_claim`.
-- `missing_audience` (List of String)
+- `missing_audience` (List of String) Audience values that must all be absent from the token, matched against `audience_claim`.
-- `missing_scopes` (List of String)
+- `missing_scopes` (List of String) Scope values that must all be absent from the token, matched against `scopes_claim`.